Donnie Darko: Filming

 Filming was completed in 28 days, the same length of time as the film's events, in July and August 2000.
 Most of the film was shot in Long Beach, California; Kelly was uninterested in shooting elsewhere because he wanted to portray a strong suburban feel.
 The ongoing commercial actors strike had created a shortage of work, so additional actors and crew members willing to work for scale were hired for the film.
 The golf course scenes were filmed at Virginia Country Club and the school scenes were shot at Loyola High School.
 The opening scene with Donnie waking up was the first to be filmed; it was shot at sunrise on the Angeles Crest Highway.
 The theatre marquee was shot at the Aero Theatre in Santa Monica.
-Kelly lost 20 lbs from the stress of filming to a tight schedule, plus the pressure of justifying himself to others that he could direct the film.
+Kelly lost twenty pounds from the stress of filming to a tight schedule, plus the pressure of justifying himself to others that he could direct the film.
 He openly stated to the actors that he was inexperienced and had no idea how to address them properly, so he talked to them like they were his friends.

-Production designer Alex Hammond bought the jet engine used in the film for $10,000.
+Production designer Alex Hannold bought the jet engine used in the film for $10,000.
 The scene where it falls onto Donnie's bedroom was done in one shot.
 The shell of it was rigged above the set and sent through using an air pressure gun.
 Poster remembered people telling Kelly that jet engines do not fall off planes, but during production a "dishwasher-sized engine part" fell from the engine of a Boeing 747 and landed on a beach.
 Swayze frosted his hair specifically for his part and the infomercial clips were filmed at his ranch.